verge-io/docs/docs/product-guide/GPUPassthrough.md

 ## Host Installation/Configuration

-> VeregOS includes the driver for generic PCI address passthrough; typically, no additional host drivers are needed for GPU passthrough. {.is-info}
+> VergeOS includes the driver for generic PCI address passthrough; typically, no additional host drivers are needed for GPU passthrough. {.is-info}

 1. From the Main Dashboard, click **Nodes**.
 2. Click **Drivers** on the left menu.